argoproj/argo-events/docs/index.md

 * Ability to manage event sources at runtime.

 ## Core Concepts
-The framework is made up of two components:
+The framework is made up of three components:

  1. **Gateway** which is implemented as a Kubernetes-native Custom Resource Definition processes events from event source.